plaidpants/ANKH-VR/README.md

 # ANKH VR
 <img src="https://user-images.githubusercontent.com/8979271/177441885-38f6dcca-48a4-4bd2-8031-42c6c518364e.png" width=50% height=50%>

 This project runs the original Ultima 4 in VR using the Unity3D game engine.
 Currently it will run on the Windows PC with an Oculus Rift or Oculus Quest using a link connection or natively on the oculus quest, other systems may be supported in the future.
 It is functionally complete but there are bugs and minor stuff and improvements to make but I would consider it alpha on the oculus quest and Beta on the PC at this point.
+It also supports Text to Speech (TTS) using Wit.AI, however you must be connected to a nework for this to work.

 The oculus quest version does not rely on patching the original EXE into a modern shared library like the PC version and instead references all internal text and data from the original EXE's.
 The Android OS current does not allow dynamic linking with non-NDK native libraries https://developer.android.com/about/versions/nougat/android-7.0-changes#ndk